With a diverse landscape and a unique geographical location, Mozambique is a stunning country, yet one of the least visited.

 1. Gorongosa National Park

-Bazaruto is an archipelago comprising six islands: Bazaruto, Benguerra, Magaruque, Santa Carolina and Bangue.
+Bazaruto is an archipelago comprising six islands: Bazaruto, Benguerra, Magaruque, Santa Carolina, and Bangue.
 Home to numerous wildlife species, pristine and desert beaches, reefs with a variety of brightly coloured fish, the archipelago is also a safe haven from mass tourism.
-Actually, Bazaruto offers a once-in-a-lifetime experience with everything you might expect from a tropical paradise.
+It offers a once-in-a-lifetime experience with everything you might expect from a tropical paradise.

 3. Quirimbas Islands

 The Archipelago of Quirimbas comprises 32 coral islands off northeastern Mozambique along the Cabo Delgado Province, between the mouth of the rivers Rovuma and Pemba.
-Swimming and diving are the main things to do in this paradise destination.
-Sharks and manta rays can be spotted throughout the year in the warm waters of the Quirimbas Islands.
+Swimming and diving are the most popular activities on Quirimbas.
+Sharks and manta rays can be spotted throughout the year in the archipelago’s clear, warm waters.

 4. Island of Mozambique